Berkhamsted: Historic buildings

 The Berkhamsted Canadian totem pole stands next to the canal, near Castle Street Bridge.
 In the early 1960s, Roger Alsford, a great-grandson of the founder of the timber company, James Alsford (1841–1912), went to work at the Tahsis lumber mill on Vancouver Island.
 During a strike, he was rescued from starvation by a local Kwakiutl community.
 Alsford's brother, William John Alsford, visited the island, and in gratitude for the local people's hospitality, commissioned a totem pole from the Canadian First Nations artist Henry Hunt.
 The western red cedar pole, 30 ft high and 3 ft in diameter, was carved by Hunt at Thunderbird Park, a centre for First Nation monuments.
 The completed pole was shipped to Britain and erected at Alsford's Wharf in 1968.
 It is one of only a handful of totem poles in the United Kingdom, others being on display at the British Museum and Horniman Museum in London, Windsor Great Park, Bushy Park and the Yorkshire Sculpture Park.
 The carvings on the totem pole represent four figures from First Nations legend: at the top sits Raven, the trickster and creator deity; he sits on the head of Sunman, who has outstretched arms representing the rays of the sun and wears a copper (a type of ceremonial shield); Sunman stands on the fearsome witch-spirit Dzunukwa; at the base is the two-headed warrior sea serpent, Sisiutl, who has up-stretched wings.

 Ashridge is a country estate and stately home with a large Gothic Revival country house built between 1808 and 1814.
-The surrounding country estate is a 5000 acre park managed by the National Trust and has been used as a film location for Sleepy Hollow and Harry Potter and the Goblet of Fire.
+The surrounding country estate is a 5000 acre park managed by the National Trust; it has been used as a film location for Sleepy Hollow and Harry Potter and the Goblet of Fire.
 A monument to Francis Egerton, 3rd Duke of Bridgewater, a tall Doric column with urn (a Grade II* listed building), stands in a grove within Ashridge.